John-Nagle/lslutils/regioncrossing.md

 goes smoothly, presumably because some information is cached.

 Vehicles with more passengers increase the odds of a failure.

+We've been able to force failures under Linux by adding 1000ms of packet delay to all network packets.
+The Linux command

+    sudo tc qdisc add dev eth0 root netem delay 1000ms

+will delay all packets by 1000ms.

+    sudo tc qdisc del dev eth0 root

+turns off the delay.
+With 1000ms delay, almost every double region crossing will cause a half-unsit failure.
+At last, a repeatable test tool.

 ### Test motorcycle